pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    which plots 2D exponential decay around points where ``h,k,l`` are integers.

-   Note that this is not normal usage of a projection.
-The construction of ``line_proj`` here uses positional arguments and because we are building a fake ``sqw`` object, the projection needs the lattice explicitly defined.
+   Note that this is not normal usage of a projection: the construction of ``line_proj`` here uses positional arguments and because we are building a fake ``sqw`` object, the projection needs the lattice explicitly defined.